npm/cacache/README.md

 #### <a name="put-stream"></a> `> cacache.put.stream(cache, key, stream, [opts], cb)`

 Inserts data from a stream into the cache.
-If the stream contains tarball data, it will be expanded and stored in the cache that way.
-The tar data may optionally be gzipped.
-Any other data type will be stored as single files inside the cache directory.

 ##### Example